digitalocean/firebolt/README.md

 The processing of your application is executed by its **nodes** which form a processing tree.
 Data - events - flow down this tree.
 A parent **node** passes results down to it's child **nodes**.
-Nodes may process events synchronously or asynchronously, and must implement the `node.SyncNode` or `node.AsyncNode` interfaces accordingly.
+Nodes may process events synchronously or asynchronously.
+A synchronous node type `node.FanoutNode` returns a slice of results for fanout or 'demultiplexing' use cases.
+Each node must implement the `node.SyncNode`, `node.FanoutNode`, or `node.AsyncNode` interfaces accordingly.

 We provide two built-in node types: